Murder of Diana Teo Siew Peng

-On 10 March 2003, at Singapore's Choa Chu Kang, 32-year-old Diana Teo Siew Peng (赵秀萍 Zhào Xiùpíng) was forcibly thrown off the tenth floor of her flat and she fell to her death.
-Teo's 38-year-old boyfriend Harith Gary Lee, alias Lee Cheng Thiam (李清添 Lǐ Qīngtiān), was arrested for murdering the victim, and his crime was witnessed by Teo's father and 14-year-old son, as well as some of the neighbors.
+On 10 March 2003, at Singapore's Choa Chu Kang, 32-year-old Diana Teo Siew Peng (赵秀萍 (Zhào Xiùpíng, Tiō Siù-phêng)) was forcibly thrown off the tenth floor of her flat and she fell to her death.
+Teo's 38-year-old boyfriend Harith Gary Lee, alias Lee Cheng Thiam (李清添 (Lǐ Qīngtiān, Lí Chheng-thiam)), was arrested for murdering the victim, and his crime was witnessed by Teo's father and 14-year-old son, as well as some of the neighbors.
 Lee was said to have killed Teo due to the deterioration of the couple's relationship, which had lasted about a year before Teo proposed to break up with Lee due to her unhappiness with their relationship, causing Lee to harass Teo and resulting in him throwing her off the tenth floor.
 Lee was found guilty of murder on 16 April 2004, and sentenced to death.
 Lee's appeal was dismissed in September 2004, and he was hanged on 22 April 2005.